dselans/gots/README.md

 ```

 Note that in order to convert dates from "string" format (ie. "01/02/2014 01:02:03"), the provided time format must match it exactly.

+### Accuracy
+The generated timestamps can be a bit inaccurate - namely because I decided to not meddle with timezones, DST or any other time-related pains.
+This works for me, but may be a problem for you; if so, please send a PR!